 Understanding how to identify design challenges, brainstorm ideas, and rapidly prototype new ideas that speed learning and drive growth

 Building the capability to take a series of swift, smart action steps in organizations in ways that balance rapid learning with acceptable risk.
 Participants learn to embrace failure as a learning opportunity.

 Learning how to use leadership and influence to gather the information, resources, and support needed to pursue new opportunities, build momentum, and drive change.

-Developing and Leading Entrepreneurial Teams
+Developing and Leading Growth and Change-Oriented Teams

-Applying Entrepreneurial Leadership Back at Work
+Applying Growth and Change Leadership Back at Work

 Leading for Growth and Change is designed for experienced managers who are actively leading projects and teams, whether in startups or large, established organizations.
 All participants should come willing and ready to apply program ideas and concepts to a specific idea or project they are currently considering or developing.

 Dr. Keith Rollag is an Associate Professor of Management at Babson College.
 His teaching focuses on organizational behavior, teamwork and leadership, and his research focuses primarily on newcomer socialization and training, organizational culture, social networks and leadership development.

 Professor Rollag has published articles in MIT/Sloan Management Review, Journal of Organizational Behavior, Journal of Occupational and Organizational Psychology, Journal of Management Education, and Contingent Workforce Strategies.
 His research has also been featured in Harvard Management Update, Stanford Social Innovation Review, Wired News, IEEE Spectrum, New Venture Development, and the Boston Business Journal.
 Prior to obtaining his Ph.D. in Industrial Engineering from Stanford University, he was a product development manager at Procter & Gamble.